Frederick Bentham

 Frederick Bentham FABTT FIES (23 October 1911 – 10 May 2001) was a British theatre lighting designer and engineer who created the Light Console in 1932 and continued to influence lighting in theatres into the 1970s, firstly as the chief engineer before becoming the Research and Design director of Strand Electric and Engineering Company.
-Bentham would go onto to become the editor of TABS, Strand's technical journal, and Sightline, the ABTT's journal, as well as an author specialising in writing on the subjects of theatres and lighting.
+Bentham would go on to become the editor of TABS, Strand's technical journal, and Sightline, the ABTT's journal, as well as an author specialising in writing on the subjects of theatres and lighting.
 In 1969 he was elected as master of the Art Workers Guild.

 Early life

 Bentham was born on 23 October 1911 in Harlesden, to the sculpturer Percy George Bentham and his wife Ellen Celia Hobbs and had two siblings, Philip (also a sculpturer, best known for The Coventry Boy) and Celia.
 Bentham was a muse for his father at just 7 months old, with a sculpture of him created in bronze.
 While at school, Bentham started his love affair with lighting by working in the amateur theatre club and by creating mock up design for theatre lighting by using Meccano.
 His great grandfather was the British philosopher Jeremy Bentham.